Seafood Market

 Dover Sole – Availability is strong.
 The primary catch area is the Oregon Coast.

-True Cod – The Alaskan is closed.
-Availability will be erratic.
-Primary catch area is British Columbia.
+True Cod –Availability will be erratic.
+Primary catch area is British Columbia

-Ling Cod – Supply has improved.
+Ling Cod – Supply is stable.
 Primary catch area is British Columbia.

 Snow Crab – Supply is strong from eastern Canada.